UCSF-CBI/c4/docs/howto/python.md

 <div class="alert alert-warning" role="alert">
-2019-11-13: Python 3 is now available.
 If possible, we recommend to be explicit about which version to use by specifying either <code>python2</code> and <code>python3</code> in your scripts.
 </div>

 # Work with Python